ibbles/LearningUnrealEngine/Unit tests source notes.md

 ```
 Actual testing can be done with `TestEqual`, `TestLessThan` and similar helper functions.
 Cases that should print an error message are tested with `AddExpcetedError` in `RunTest`.

 Latent commands are scheduled for later execution, in a later frame.
 They have an `Update` method that is called every tick until `true` is returned.
 I think the latent commands are in a queue, so the next won't run until the current is finished.
-Used for asynchronous events such as map loading or just to wait for a bit.
+Used for asynchronous events such as map loading or just to wait a bit.
 Create with `DEFINE_LATENT_AUTOMATION_COMMAND` and a member function definition.
 Example:
 ```c++